kontena/pharos-docs/configuration/README.md

     - `address` - IP address or hostname
     - `user` - Username for ssh connection
     - `ssh_key_path` - A local file path to an ssh private key file (default `~/.ssh/id_rsa`)

+### `name`

+Specify the name of the cluster.
+If not specified, a generated name will be used.

 ### `network`